shizukushq/tamagotchi/README.md

 - 😸 Feed all cats in one click
 - 😻 Heal all cats without loupe
 - 😼 Send message for everyone
+- 😽 And much more in the future...